Filip Brattbakk

-Filip Brattbakk (born 24 April 2000) is a Norwegian footballer who plays as a winger for Raufoss.
+Filip Brattbakk (born 24 April 2000) is a professional footballer who plays as a winger for KÍ.
 Born in Denmark, he has played for the Norway U17 national team internationally.

 Career

 Filip Brattbakk joined Rosenborg ahead of 2015 from local club Trond.
 After spending several years in the academy, ahead of the 2020 season he was promoted to the senior squad and signed a new contract with the club.
 His debut came later in the year against Vålerenga on 1 July coming on as a substitute in the 89th minute.
+In January 2024, Brattbakk joined Faroe Islands Premier League side 07 Vestur.

 Personal life

-He is the son of former Rosenborg, FC København and Celtic player Harald Martin Brattbakk.
-Due to his father's stint at FC København, Filip was born in Copenhagen.
+He is the son of former Rosenborg, FC Copenhagen and Celtic player Harald Martin Brattbakk.
+Due to his father's stint at FC Copenhagen, Filip was born in Copenhagen.